 Part A section I of the passport must be available electronically.

-The devices can be authorised for use in Member States of the European Union (EU), to accompany the horse instead of the passport, which allows equines to move within agreed European national boundaries.
+The devices can be authorised to be used for export to Member States of the EU, to accompany the horse instead of the passport, which allows equines to move within agreed European national boundaries.
+It is recommended that you check with the relevant Member State before using a smartcard.

 The smartcard must be issued by the same IB that issued the paper passport.